 In Cycle 2, the students continue the methodical learning process of reading and writing they started to approach in kindergarten.
 In 1st grade, students learn to distinguish sounds and the signs that represent them in writing.
 They also learn how to read by decoding phonetic and morphemic structures, and, later, acquire skills necessary to understand texts.
 They reinforce and improve those skills throughout the 2nd grade by reading and writing text supported by exposure to a wide variety of children’s literature.
-They start to develop a love of books and the habit of reading for pleasure in both French and English.
+In 3rd grade, students develop a love of books and the habit of reading for pleasure in both French and English.

-Students develop the skills needed to read in both languages in 1st and 2nd grade.
+Students develop the skills needed to read in both languages in 1st, 2nd and 3rd grades.
 In accordance with a dual-immersion model for language learning, students are exposed to the French language for 18 hours per week, and the English language for seven hours per week.
 Above all, an emphasis on developing a lifelong love of reading is emphasized.

 The interaction between reading and writing activities gives students the skills needed to understand the different functions of texts (expression, communication and memorization).

 Students begin to understand and learn the parts and functions of language to improve speech, reading and writing.

 Oral language activities such as asking questions, describing, explaining and sharing information play an important role in the learning process.
 Teachers promote student interactions as much as possible with respect to academics activities.